Interview with Allan Shanks, Group Wellbeing & HSEQ Director at Amey Plc

 However, what is clear is that for Amey, this is not about what was in place or changed during Covid-19 particularly, but a result of the maturity and legacy of the risk management systems, decision making, leadership and importantly, input from our frontline teams over several years.

 In addition, we constantly demonstrate we care as a business and have introduced the real living wage, holiday pay and sick pay equalisation and a very active mental health and wellbeing support programme.
-In the last month, we have also opened a private online GP service to all employees, the service having previously only been open to those with private health insurance.
+In the last month, we have also opened a private online GP service to all employees, the service has previously only been open to those with private health insurance.
 This is particularly important as these benefits directly make our frontline colleagues feel cared for and supported.
 This is exactly the employee group who are in the line of fire in terms of high hazard working areas, each requiring our support to confidently and competently navigate their day safely.

 At the onset of Covid-19 lockdowns and the constantly revised Government guidelines to keep frontline operations running during the pandemic, Amey was quick to react, mobilise and steer a clear path with consistent workplace standards and communications.
 While much in the way of Covid-19 Secure working was new and a formidable change to the way most of our sites, depots and offices operate, we did not unduly burden line management and safety resources into having to make and implement local decisions.
 Their time could then be spent where it was needed most, securing the workplace and supporting our delivery teams, including rethinking work delivery by fully engaging with those who actually do the work – making the gap between work as planned (and now significantly changed) and work as delivered.